taed2-2425q1-gced-upc/TAED2_scooby_doo_team/README.md

 ## Tests

-Tests for pytest where created by running the following command (you will not find them directly in the repository since reports is in the gitignore.
+Reports of pytest where created by running the following command (you will not find them directly in the repository since reports is in the gitignore).

 ```bash
 pytest --cov=src --cov-report=html:reports/coverage